flibustier/portfolio/content/projects.md

 _February 2018_

 E-Coin is a corporate currency, using private blockchain (Multichain), Go backend and Vue.JS frontend.
-It serves as a demo of a blockchain application and can be used to create a digital asset rewarding system for your employees, build on blockchain.
+It serves as a demo of a blockchain application and can be used to create a digital asset rewarding system for your employees, built on blockchain.

 Repository (and documentation) on [GitHub](https://github.com/flibustier/e-coin)